 It has not been an easy life for Clarence and Isobel.
 Clarence is a veteran of World War l, together they have weathered the Great Depression and had moved from small towns to big cities whenever Clarence could find

 Clarence and Isobel Callahan

 work.
 He was a conductor on the New York Central.
 He studied drafting in New York and now practices his craft at the Road Department in Taunton Mass.
 Isobel is a homemaker.
 She and Clarence tend their garden and she cans and freezes the products of their garden for the New England winters.
-Isobel had worked for the Good Year company during the war, applying the second layer to the self sealing fuel tanks for US military planes.
+Isobel had worked for the Good Year company during the war, making fuel tanks for US military planes.
 Now empty nesters, they may be expecting to enjoy the occasional visit to Boston to see their beloved Red Sox.
 But in

 eleven months, January of 1952 Clarence and Isobel will learn that they must bury the second of their three children.